rimbu-org/rimbu/docs/blog/2021-09-03-introducing-rimbu.md

 ### Performance: Rimbu collections designed for performance

-Because immutable collections are often described as 'copying' data, they are often assumbed to be slow.
+Because immutable collections are often described as 'copying' data, they are often assumed to be slow.
 However, there is a principle called 'persistence', which allows them to actually be really fast.
 Persistance actually means memory sharing.
 Rimbu immutable collections will share memory as much as possible as long as no changes need to be made.
-The collections only copy parts of shared data when changes are requested.
+The collections only duplicates parts of shared data that are modified.
 The rest of the data remains shared.
 This is because the collections keep their data in block-like structures, comparable to blocks on hard-drives.
 If some collection uses 50 blocks of data, and one value is changed, chances are that only 2 or 3 blocks need to be copied and changed, while the rest stays the same and shared.
 In some cases, persistent collections can be faster than mutable collections.
 For example, reversing a `List` of N elements in Rimbu has complexity O(logM(N)) where M is usually 32, so it is really fast for large collections as well.
 For a mutable array, the complexity is O(N), and therefore much slower.
 A similar story goes for memory complexity, however I will probably cover this topic some other time.

 ### Simplicity